To volunteer with Birthright Armenia, the applicant has to be:

 Exceptions are not made to our age criteria since we offer a very broad 12-year window.
 Older volunteers, even of non-Armenian descent, can come to Armenia and volunteer with our sister organization, the Armenian Volunteer Corps

 One attractive aspect of the program is that we make the entire experience as affordable as possible.
-The travel fellowship section describes how you can qualify for an airfare reimbursement; we have no application or enrollment fees; we pay the basic costs of living with a host family which includes a daily breakfast; the only mandatory cost is 5900 AMD per month for medical insurance.
+The travel reimbursement policy section describes how you can qualify for an airfare reimbursement; we have no application or enrollment fees; we pay the basic costs of living with a host family which includes a daily breakfast; the only mandatory cost is 5900 AMD per month for medical insurance.
 Participation in an excursion costs 4000 AMD per day and includes the transportation, guide, lodging and food.
 Volunteers have to plan on paying for basic expenses such as food, mobile phone usage, local transportation and lodging rental (if not staying with a host family).
 A typical volunteer monthly expenses can range between 200-700 USD.

 There are several ways our short-term volunteers transfer/access money in Armenia.
 The first option is ATMs, which could be easily found in every corner in Yerevan, Gyumri and Vanadzor.
 ATMs in Armenia function in accordance with the Plus Global Access Network, Visa, and MasterCard systems.
 Keep in mind that ATMs charge you a fee for each transaction.
 The second option to carry cash with you directly.
 Another option is wire transfers.
 The money can be picked up at a bank with a passport.
 The fee for the transfer is often less than ATM charges.
 For long term volunteers, opening a personal bank account here in Armenia is definitely another option.
 Opening an account in Armenia’s banks can be done within 20 minutes and with the use of a passport.